tylerpartridge/CORA-ai/docs/runbooks/BACKUPS.md

 Notes
 - Script is idempotent and refuses to delete outside `/var/backups/cora`.
 - Output is JSON-formatted summary with kept/removed days per target.
+- `ai-awareness` retention is enforced by a separate ops task; not part of prune_backups.py.